Leadership team has reinvigorated the brand by improving corporate communication and building trust with franchisees

 Before joining Arby’s, Okeson was a partner at Alston & Bird LLP in Atlanta, Georgia where he spent 15 years specializing in corporate governance, mergers and acquisitions, securities regulation and corporate finance.
 Okeson joined Alston & Bird in 1990 after graduating from the University of Virginia School of Law.
 He also holds a B.A. in Economics (minor in Mathematics), with Distinction, from the University of Virginia.

-Christopher Fuller, Vice President, Brand and Corporate Communications
+Christopher Fuller, Senior Vice President, Communications

 With more than 15 years of experience representing several of the top brands and influencers in the world, Chris Fuller is no stranger to marrying new and emerging techniques to solid, time-tested PR craft.
 Fuller’s career launched on Capitol Hill as Press Secretary to U.S. Representative Mac Thornberry of Texas.
 He was responsible for revolutionizing the Congressman’s message for a new digital-savvy constituency.